sundarg4/Mirobot_OpenMV_Integration/README.md

 OpenMV : https://openmv.io/ </br><br>
 WLKATA Mirobot : https://www.wlkata.com/ </br></br>

+This API is split into to source files, `remote_device.py` which should be flashed onto the OpenMV module using the </br>
+OpenMV IDE (https://openmv.io/pages/download) and `remote_call.py`which should be stored on the raspberry pi handeling the remote calls </br>
+to both the OpenMV and the Mirobot. </br></br>

 ## Instructions

 The raspberry pi is accessed through ssh, or through VNC if a GUI is required. </br>